Space Age Design: what do we mean with it? Here is a brief history

-Towards the end of the ’50s, the US’ confidence in becoming a leader in space flights influenced a vast majority of designers and architects.
+Towards the end of the ’50s, new technical perspectives combined with an interest in abstract futuristic shapes lead to what is known as Space Age design.
+The US’ confidence in becoming a leader in space flights influenced a vast majority of designers and architects.

 At the same time at which we would see some buildings with satellite shapes and cars with ornamental tailfins, product designers would start using some revolutionary materials and bring back ornaments in their projects, following the same space-inspired trend.

-Let’s take a look at how space exploration influenced product design, from the use of innovative materials to the inspiration on the shapes of products, here is a retrospective selection with some of the most famous Space Age product designs.
+Let’s take a look at how space exploration influenced product design, from the use of innovative materials to the inspiration on the shapes of products.

 Panton Chair by Verner Panton